 There has been a marked increase in type 2 diabetes among overweight children.
 Until recently, this disease was rarely found in people under the age of 40.
 The development of type 2 diabetes is increasingly seen in overweight children.

 Insulin is a hormone made in the body.
 It is needed to move glucose from the blood to body tissue.
 The tissues of overweight or obese people can become less sensitive to insulin.
 This is called insulin resistance.
 Insulin resistance can lead to diabetes and contribute significantly to many of its complications.

 Certain conditions that can increase the risk of developing type 2 diabetes include:

 If you are aged 45 or older, the American Diabetes Association (ADA) recommends screening.
-Regardless of age, though, if you are overweight and have other risk factors (eg, family history of diabetes, cholesterol problems, high blood pressure), then you should be screened for diabetes.
+Regardless of age, though, if you are overweight and have other risk factors, then you should be screened for diabetes.
 Overweight children who are aged 10 or older should be screened, as well.

-In the US, people of the following ethnic groups are at greater risk of type 2 diabetes:
+In the United States, people of the following ethnic groups are at greater risk of type 2 diabetes:

 Many people in these groups have a lower risk of type 2 diabetes when they do not live in a Westernized culture.